Table of Contents

 What are your current challenges?

-What does SEO success look like for you? (e.g., more foot traffic at a physical store location, increased online sales)
+What does SEO success look like for you? (e.g., more foot traffic at a physical store location, increased online sales—see: local SEO metrics)

-Use these questions to come up with a plan of action and decide on applicable SEO analytics (which we’ll outline soon).
+Use these questions to develop a plan of action and determine the applicable SEO analytics.

 Regardless of which SEO metrics your agency decides on, you’ll need to shift to a multi-metric tracking system to determine SEO success.
 It’s the only way to avoid tracking individual SEO performance metrics (like backlinks or rankings) and scale in a more sustainable way.

 The solution?
-Invest in SEO software for agencies to monitor and track data insights, which is key to identifying which strategies are working (and which aren’t).
+Invest in SEO software for agencies and SEO analysis tools to monitor and track SEO data insights, which is key to identifying which strategies are working (and which aren’t).
 To simplify SEO tracking, use a tool like AgencyAnalytics that easily replicates SEO reporting campaigns spanning multiple marketing channels.
 It’s especially handy if you decide on an SEO reporting structure that’s similar across clients.

 Equip your agency with the right infrastructure beforehand, and you’ll have a process in place to show long-term SEO progress and improvement.

-Agency Advice: Working with high-volume clients?
+Agency Tip: Working with high-volume clients?
 Make sure you have the right strategy and track enterprise SEO metrics that reflect their goals.

 Without further ado, here are the top SEO metrics to put on your radar (they're also included in our SEO dashboard template).